todd-skelton/chase-sets/domains/catalog/docs/01-version-identity-and-resolution.md

 Resolution returns `flattenedFacets` derived from the VersionPath.

-Facet keys are defined by the VersionModel’s `facetRules` (config/data).
+Facet keys are defined by the VersionModelâ€™s `facetRules` (config/data).

 Common examples (illustrative; not hardcoded):